 In the rush to get fit, it’s easy to speed through workouts with sloppy posture or incorrect form.
 Don’t do it!
 Taking the time to relearn the basics could make all the difference in slimming your waistline and toning your abs, not to mention significantly lowering the risk of injury.
-Here are some exercises you’re doing wrong and how to fix them now:
+Alternatively, if you’ve discovered exercise isn’t quite your thing, you may wish to try other revenues like Emsculpt NYC has to offer as this is known to tone the body tremendously and give it that contoured look.
+However, if you enjoy exercise but feel as if you’re doing it wrong, here are some exercises and how to fix them now:

 Sit ups: Unfortunately, sit ups are one of those exercises that it’s easy to take the easy way out of.
 People powering through sit ups usually rise slowly and then drop their backs back down to the ground.
 The problem with this is that you’re not working your abs to their full potential.
 The act of slowly lowering your torso back down is actually half the workout, and you’re missing it by crashing to the floor with every sit up.
 Instead of falling back, make it a goal to never let your back touch the ground so that your lowest point will actually be hovering about an inch above the floor.
 Move steadily and constantly and you’ll be on your way to a six-pack in no time!